 When is the next HU CFAR RFP?

-For the current RFP, applications are due on December 2nd, 2016 for awards beginning February 1st, 2017.
-An additional RFP will be released in the spring of 2017 for a potential funding start date of August 1, 2017.
-Going forward, the new RFP schedule will allow for funding with an earliest possible start date of August 1st and January 1st of each year.
+For the current RFP, applications are due on May 1, 2017 for awards beginning August 1st, 2017.
+The RFP schedule will allow for funding with an earliest possible start date of August 1st and February 1st of each year.

 How do I apply for HU CFAR funding?

 Download the application and follow the instructions in the HU CFAR Request for Proposals.

 What type of award can I apply for?

 The Developmental Award provides both salary and research support for promising early-career investigators who are transitioning to independent funding.
 Applications will be judged on the basis of the merit of the scientific proposal.

 Who is eligible to apply for HU CFAR funding?

 Eligibility for Developmental Awards: The Developmental Award is intended to support junior investigators who are on a career path leading to an independent research program.
 This is recognized as an extended transition, and applications will be considered from candidates beginning at the time of their transition from a training grant or similar support to mentored independent research (K level) funding to the point at which they have received NIH R01 or similar level funding.